Radhanath Swami: 1970-1972: India – In search of a guru

 In India, Richard arrived in December 1970.
 Watching cows freely walking around in Delhi, he felt an aversion to meat and became a vegetarian.
 In Delhi, Richard took part in the "World Conference of Yoga", which gathered more than 800 gurus, yogis, sages and pundits.
 Richard met with renowned yogi, founder of the Himalayan Institute, Swami Rama.
-When Richard asked him for blessings, Swami Rama replied that Richard's spiritual progress will continue to be based on communion with saintly persons, who will help him to overcome all obstacles on the spiritual path.
+When Richard asked him for blessings, Swami Rama replied that Richard's spiritual progress will continue to be based on communion with saintly persons, who will help him to overcome all obstacles in the spiritual path.

-Richard also met Swami Satchidananda – known disciple of Swami Sivananda.
-Swami Satchidananda explained him the basic meaning of yoga and urged him not to look for shortcomings in others, and always focus on the good qualities.
+Richard also met Swami Satchidananda – a known disciple of Swami Sivananda.
+Swami Satchidananda explained to him the basic meaning of yoga and urged him not to look for shortcomings in others, and to always focus on the good qualities.
 Satchidananda blessed Richard that he may "discover the treasure of his heart".
 Richard also attended a series of lectures by Indian guru and philosopher Jiddu Krishnamurti, who was known for being able to answer any question and to crush any argument.
 From Krishnamurti, Richard learned that spiritual life cannot be superficial, as being attached to external things and rituals, people often forget the main purpose of spiritual practice – the cleansing of one's heart.

-Last day of the conference was held in Vigyan Bhavana – the largest concert hall in New Delhi.
+The last day of the conference was held in Vigyan Bhavana – the largest concert hall in New Delhi.
 The event brought together more than 3,000 people.
-The conference ended with the gurus literally fighting over the microphone, so they could convince the audience that their path was the best.
+The conference ended with the gurus fighting over the microphone, so they could convince the audience that their path was the best.

 In January 1971, Richard went to the Himalayas in search of a guru.
 Upon arrival in Rishikesh, he stopped for a few days in the "Divine Life Society" – an ashram, founded by Swami Sivananda.
 Richard spoke at length with Sivananda's student, Swami Chidananda, who led the ashram after the death of his guru.
 Chidananda convinced Richard of the need to practice japa meditation – chanting mantras on rosary.

 In his 1980s interview to Larry D. Shinn, Radhanath Swami recounted that he found a secluded spot on the banks of the Ganges and chanted "Hare Krishna" and other mantras for eight to ten hours a day.
 There he met a sadhu, at whose request he threw all his western clothes in the waters of the Ganges, and received in return a simple garment of a Hindu ascetic.
 Richard began to practice severe austerities: Every day for a month, from sunrise to sunset, he meditated sitting on a rock in the middle of the Ganges.
 He only ate raw vegetables, fruits and nuts.
 Later Richard became acquainted with another sadhu who taught him new techniques of meditation.